Christianity in the United States: Second Great Awakening

 The Second Great Awakening was a Protestant movement that began around 1790, gained momentum by 1800, and after 1820 membership rose rapidly among Baptist and Methodist congregations whose preachers led the movement.
 It was past its peak by the 1840s.
 It was a reaction against skepticism, deism, and rational Christianity, and was especially attractive to young women.
 Millions of new members enrolled in existing evangelical denominations and led to the formation of new denominations.
 Many converts believed that the Awakening heralded a new millennial age.
 The Second Great Awakening stimulated the establishment of many reform movements designed to remedy the evils of society before the anticipated Second Coming of Jesus Christ.
 The network of voluntary reform societies inspired by the Awakening was called the Benevolent Empire.

-During the Second Great Awakening, new Protestant denominations emerged such as Adventists, churches in the Restoration Movement, and groups such as Jehovah's Witnesses and the Church of Jesus Christ of Latter-Day Saints.
+During the Second Great Awakening, new Protestant denominations emerged such as Adventists, churches in the Restoration Movement, and groups such as Jehovah's Witnesses and the Latter Day Saint movement.
 While the First Great Awakening was centered on reviving the spirituality of established congregations, the Second focused on the unchurched and sought to instill in them a deep sense of personal salvation as experienced in revival meetings.

 The principal innovation produced by the revivals was the camp meeting.
 When assembled in a field or at the edge of a forest for a prolonged religious meeting, the participants transformed the site into a camp meeting.
 Singing and preaching were the main activities for several days.
 The revivals were often intense and created intense emotions.
 Some fell away but many if not most became permanent church members.
 The Methodists and Baptists made them one of the evangelical signatures of the denomination.